Last updated on January 7th, 2022 at 06:21 am

 “It’s 16 miles of Coast Range in which there is no trail,” Gerald says.
 “Where can you go in Oregon, walk for 16 miles, and not encounter a road or a trail, but still be able to get through it?”

 While at one time many hikers came in to enjoy incredible views, everything changed in the winter of 2007 when the two-day Great Coastal Gale of 2007 pounded the Oregon Coast Range with hurricane-force winds and changed the landscape drastically.
 Since the storm, which damaged tunnels and tracks as well, they have not been used since.

 Due to safety concerns, Gerald had removed this hike from his book but has since brought it back for the fifth and latest edition.

-We’d suggest you take what he says very serious, as in at least two sections of the Upper Salmonberry River trail ground beneath the tracks have completely washed away.
+We’d suggest you take what he says very seriously, as in at least two sections of the Upper Salmonberry River trail ground beneath the tracks has completely washed away.
 At least 50 feet below the canyon floor is visible, and may not be the best place to explore if you are afraid of heights.